SpectraLogic/ds3_hadoop/README.md

 The most recent javadoc can be accessed here: [Javadoc 0.8.1](http://spectralogic.github.io/ds3_hadoop/javadoc/v0.8.1/)

+## CLI

+Please see the [CLI docs](ds3-hadoop-cli/README.md) for more information on how to use the Spectra S3 Hadoop CLI.

 ## Installing

 To install the latest ds3_hadoop code either download the latest release jar file from the [Releases](../../releases) or use the DS3 Hadoop SDK code from our pre-compiled Jars in your Maven or Gradle builds in the following way.